nathan-schubkegel/FreedomBot/readme.md

 References:
  - Gradle (the build system); 15 minutes to get familiar with it here: https://spring.io/guides/gs/gradle/
  - Gson (the JSON library, because Java doesn't come with one by default); 2 minutes to be delighted with how simple it is here: https://github.com/google/gson
+ - Guice (the dependency injector); it could be a lot clumsier, but it's not. https://github.com/google/guice

 Building
 --------